tom2tomtomtom/CTBL-Prototype/README.md

 ## 🔑 API Keys

-* You will be prompted in-app to provide API keys for each LLM provider.
+* Use the **API Key Manager** section in the app to enter your keys for OpenAI, Anthropic, or Mistral.
-* These are stored **locally** in your browser for the current session only.
+* Keys are stored **locally** in your browser for the current session only.
-* Ensure you have access to the APIs for OpenAI, Claude (Anthropic), or others.
+* Ensure you have access to the respective provider APIs.

 ## 🧪 Testing